 Hair loss can be treated

-Genetic hair thinning can be addressed with a tailored male pattern hair loss treatment course, which is usually based around two clinically-proven drugs – the aforementioned finasteride 1mg and minoxidil.
-At Belgravia, a personalised approach ensures that each client receives the most appropriate treatment for their lifestyle, medical history and pattern of shedding.
-Furthermore, the established drugs are bolstered with additional non-pharmaceutical hair growth boosters which are designed to nourish the follicles from within, and to stimulate them using low level laser therapy.
+Genetic hair thinning can be addressed with a male pattern hair loss treatment course, which is usually based around one or both of the only two clinically-proven drugs for androgenetic alopecia the aforementioned finasteride 1mg, and high strength minoxidil.
+Furthermore, these can be augmented with additional non-pharmaceutical hair growth supporting products which are include a range of innovations designed to nourish the follicles and stimulate them.

-It is worth noting, though, that pharmaceutical treatment is not normally recommended once men pass 65 –70 years of age, depending on which approach is taken.
-The upper age limit cut-off point for Belgravia clients is 70 years old.
+It is worth noting, though, that pharmaceutical treatment is not normally recommended once men pass 65 70 years of age, depending on which approach is taken.